pgruener/public-ocr-api/README.md

 Especially, as our main goal is, to keep the interface as simple as possible.

-For all software solutions, which want to integrate a OCR software, should choose to implement **Public OCR API definition** (POAD).
+For all software solutions, which want to integrate an OCR software, should choose to implement **Public OCR API definition** (POAD).
-They can afterwards use this image, to integrate an open source solution, for their customers at no additional costs.
-If their customers needs another solution, they can simply choose between all **POA** supported vendors (ocr solution vendors, which support the
+They can afterwards use this image, to integrate an open-source solution, for their customers at no additional costs.
+If their customers' needs another solution, they can simply choose between all **POA** supported vendors (OCR Solution Vendors, which support the
 **POAD** interface).
 Now they can easily license other services and plug them in, without any additional efforts.

 # How to use this image